wanjarus/quick-autosave/README.md

 });
 ```

-Function execute if ajax call fail or forward by success function.
+For use `fail` function you need to set a function as this options.
+Autosave will call it if ajax request not working or if you forward your success function to this one.
 ```js
 $(".exemple").autosave({
   fail : function (parameter) {